fredrikburmester/code-test/README.md

 A backend system made for calling elevators to specific floors with a simple frontend to visualize the elevators.

 ## 🚀 Running
 There are **two** versions of the project, one strictly using a REST API and the other one relying on Websockets.
+Using WebSockets, we can continuously update the client with the latest information about the elevators without the client having to call on multiple requests.

+Using websockets,

 Both the frontend and the backend has the following npm scripts
 * `npm run clean`